 The following websites provide information on jobs that are currently available in your area and related salaries:

-Other useful job-search and career exploration websites, include the following:
+Other useful job search and career exploration resources include the following:

 - Careers, from The Wall Street Journal.
 An online index of articles on career-related topics.